aljazfrancic/myo-readings-dataset/README.md

 Myo armband electromyographic readings dataset for flexion, extension, pronation, supination, radial deviation, ulnar deviation, fist and hibernation gestures.
 The samping frequency is 200 Hz, as per Myo specs.

 ## Project structure ##
-The readings are located in the _readings folder which contains one folder for each recording session.
+The readings are located in the _readings folder which contains one folder per recording session.
 Each session contains multiple files, which are named &lt;label&gt;.txt (e. g.
-3.txt for supination, see Gesture labels below).
+3.txt for supination, see Gesture labels below; each recording session folder should contain at least eight files - for the eight different gestures).
 The file itself it composed of multiple lines:

     11,32,-3,-43,4,5,42,7,7